 THE RHYTHMIC RAPPING OF STEEL on wood filled Prosatio Silban’s cozy galleywagon with the sharp tang of garlic, and he marveled – not for the first time – at how easily the aroma sliced through a quarter-century of cooking smells.

-Having stopped for the evening in the shadow of haunt-rumored Mount Tenebro, the Cook For Any Price had seen to his great dray-beast’s dinner and was now preparing his own to suit the clammy evening chill.
+Having stopped for the evening in the shadow of haunt-rumored Mount Tenebor, the Cook For Any Price had seen to his great dray-beast’s dinner and was now preparing his own to suit the clammy evening chill.
 The surrounding area, mostly bare basalt rock with a scattering of curious boulders, did not readily retain the day’s heat; and he paused in his chopping to close the galleywagon’s carved and windowed upper door-half.
 He latched it, turned, and regarded his portable haven with fond familiarity.

 The floor, slightly out-slanting walls and arched ceiling – from which two bright fatberry-oil lamps dangled amid a friendly tangle of pots, utensils and slow-cured ingredients – were of unpainted honeywood, its natural reddish-gold glow now tinged by a long accretion of cooking-smoke.
 On his right, under a small lozenge-paned window, a large silver-edged cube of what looked like glacial ice nestled against a ceiling-height pantry crafted, like the tall service cabinet and massive chopping-counter opposite, of deeply grained oak.
 A spigot sprouted from the wall over the chopping-counter, beneath another window bordered by racks of bottled spices.
-A four-burner fatberry-oil stove to his left, its pipe slightly dented with unremembered incidence, sat under a corkboard thick with tacked and yellowing recipes.
+A six-burner fatberry-oil stove to his left, its pipe slightly dented with unremembered incidence, sat under a corkboard thick with tacked and yellowing recipes.
 At the galleywagon’s rear, a black silk curtain concealed his sleeping berth.

 Smiling to himself – No ghosts here! – the beefy cook separated four more plump white cloves from the knobby braid hanging over the counter and continued chopping.